-Leo Varadkar TD was appointed Minster for Social Protection on 6 May 2016.
+Leo Varadkar TD is youngest ever Taoiseach since 14 June 2017 and Leader of Fine Gael having been elected to the position by the Party’s Electoral College system in 2017.
+He is also the Minster for Social Protection since 6 May 2016.
 He previously served as Minister for Health from July 2014 to May 2016.
 He served as Minister for Transport, Tourism & Sport from March 2011.
 Leo was first elected to Dáil Eireann in 2007 and is a TD for Dublin West.

 As Minister for Transport, Tourism & Sport he led a number of bold initiatives, including The Gathering: the largest and most successful tourism initiative ever held in Ireland.
 He took the decision to link up Dublin’s heavy and light rail commuter network through the Luas Cross City project; open up more bus routes to competition; further develop the National Sport Campus; and grant independence for Shannon Airport.
 He also developed a new Road Safety Strategy and a National Ports Policy.

 In his time as Minister for Transport, Tourism and Sport, the number of international visitors to Ireland has increased by one million per annum, while passenger traffic has increased through the three State airports and on public transport.